aagbemuko/dutch_course/new_words.md

 - tijdens       --> during
 - graag         --> gladly (with pleasure)
 - even          --> same as, equally
+- dezelfde      --> the same
+- ernaast       --> beside it, next to it
+- meerdere      --> several

 #### Adverbs for frequency of things